arjunyel/angular-spacex-graphql-codegen/README.md

    export class LaunchListComponent {
      constructor(private readonly pastLaunchesService: PastLaunchesListGQL) {}

-     // Please be care to not fetch too much, but this amount lets us see the img lazy loading in action pastLaunches$ = this.pastLaunchesService
+     // Please be careful to not fetch too much, but this amount lets us see lazy loading imgs in action pastLaunches$ = this.pastLaunchesService
        .fetch({ limit: 30 })
        // Here we extract our query data, we can also get info like errors or loading state from res